jackal1-66/dpg-documentation/docs/software/doc/README.md

 The figure below sketches the workflow branching, tagging and release procedure.

 While still all developments go into the default branches, some of them might be necessary bug fixes or some required features that should for instance be used in upcoming simulation productions.
-Those specific developments find their way into the branch of a given reconstruction pass via cherry-picking the corresponding commits from the default branch.
+Those specific developments shall find their way to go be included in the current history of the tag that was used for a given reconstruction campaign via cherry-picking the corresponding commits from the default branch.
-All new software releases for a given reconstruction pass correspond to tags derived from the branch of the reconstruction pass.

 Packages affected by the approach are: